mbaske/ml-agents-hyperparams/README.md

 Tested with ml-agents v0.5 on macOS (Python 3.6).

 ### Example
 This is a simple grid search demo using the tennis environment from ml-agents examples.
-Training data is created beforehand and then served incrementally to the trainers.
+Hyperparameters and stop conditions are created beforehand and then served incrementally to the trainers.

 	def grid_demo(self):
         stop = [StopCondition('episode_length', '> 40')]